 Docketat 1:30 PM in Department 82; Hearing on Motion for Attorney Fees - HeldRead MoreRead Less

 DocketMinute Order ( (MOTION OF PETITIONERS, SAVE THE AGOURA CORNELL KNOLL AND CALI...)); Filed by ClerkRead MoreRead Less

 DocketReply (TO REAL PARTIES?
 OPPOSITION TO MOTION FOR ATTORNEY?S FEES ON APPEAL); Filed by Save the Agoura Cornell Knoll (Petitioner); California Native Plant Society (Petitioner)Read MoreRead Less

-DocketMemorandum of Points & Authorities (IN OPPOSITION TO PETITIONERS' MOTION FOR ATTORNEYS' FEES ON APPEAL; DECLARATION OF TIMOTHY R. HANIGAN IN SUPPORT THEREOF); Filed by Agoura and Cornell Roads, LP (Real Party in Interest); Doron Gelfand (Real Party in Interest)Read MoreRead Less
+DocketMemorandum of Points & Authorities (IN OPPOSITION TO PETITIONERS' MOTION FOR ATTORNEYS' FEES ON APPEAL; DECLARATION OF TIMOTHY R. HANIGAN IN SUPPORT THEREOF); Filed by Agoura and Cornell Roads, LP (Respondent); Doron Gelfand (Respondent)Read MoreRead Less

 DocketDeclaration re: Attorney's Fees ((Richard M. Unger)); Filed by Save the Agoura Cornell Knoll (Petitioner); California Native Plant Society (Petitioner)Read MoreRead Less